MrSud0/RyoTenkai/README.md

 # RyoTenkai: Metasploit RPC Automation Tool

-This Python tool is designed to automate tasks within the Metasploit Framework using the `pymetasploit3` library, allowing for interaction with the Metasploit RPC server.
-The tool provides functionalities such as running exploits, polling jobs and sessions, interacting with open sessions, and generating payloads using `msfvenom`.
+**RyoTenkai** is a Python tool designed to automate tasks within the Metasploit Framework using the `pymetasploit3` library.
+It facilitates interaction with the Metasploit RPC server, offering functionalities such as running exploits, polling jobs and sessions, interacting with open sessions, and generating payloads using `msfvenom`.

+All outputs are provided in **structured JSON format**, which can be easily consumed by other tools like Ansible or any automation systems.

 ## Features

-- **Start Metasploit RPC server**: Start the RPC server with user-specified credentials and port.
+- **Start Metasploit RPC server**: Start the RPC server with user-specified credentials and port, and receive the response as JSON.
-- **Run any Metasploit module**: Execute Metasploit modules and retrieve their output.
+- **Run any Metasploit module**: Execute Metasploit modules with specified options and get both raw and filtered output in JSON format.
-- **Poll active jobs**: View currently active jobs in the Metasploit instance.
+- **Poll active jobs**: View currently active jobs, returned as JSON.
-- **Poll active sessions**: View currently active sessions.
+- **Poll active sessions**: View currently active sessions as structured JSON output.
-- **Access a session and run a command**: Interact with an active session and run commands within it.
+- **Access a session and run a command**: Interact with an active session, run a command, and retrieve the result as JSON.
-- **Generate payloads using msfvenom**: Create payloads in various formats (e.g., ELF, EXE) for use with Metasploit modules.
+- **Generate payloads using msfvenom**: Create payloads in various formats (e.g., ELF, EXE) for use with Metasploit modules, with JSON output indicating success or failure.

 ## Requirements